 India is the largest jute-producing nation, creating nearly 2 million tons of raw fiber every year.
-The plants have low fertilizer needs and the fiber that they produce is 100% bio-degradable, making it a sustainable as well as inexpensive option for manufacturing.
+The plants have low fertilizer needs and the fiber that they produce is 100% bio-degradable, making it a sustainable as well as an inexpensive option for manufacturing.
 Other major production areas include Bangladesh which produces only slightly less of the plant fiber than India.
 Jute has figured significantly in the history of the country since the 17th century when the British East India Company began trading in raw jute.
-By the end of the 19th century British farmers had begin emigrating to Bangladesh to open farms and factories.
+By the end of the 19th century, British farmers had begun emigrating to Bangladesh to open farms and factories.
 The trade boomed during WWI when more than 1 billion jute sandbags were exported to the various allied fronts.
-As of 2011, more than 3.5 million tons of Jute are produced annually worldwide.

 In home decor goods, jute fibers are often found in curtains, carpets, area rugs, hessian cloth, and upholstery fabric.
 Linoleum tiles often have jute backing.
 Hessian cloth, one of the lighter fabrics made from Jute, is used for bags as well as wall coverings and is one of the more common forms of Jute found in home furnishings.

 In recent years, the prevalence of jute has been challenged by a number of synthetic fibers.
 However, as environmental concerns continue to drive a movement towards sustainability in manufacturing, Jute, as an easily replenishable resource resulting in naturally biodegradable products is regaining its popularity.
 Currently, jute fibers are also being used to make paper and may see expanded employment in that area.